 In Dagger-Star by Elizabeth Vaughan, Red Gloves follows the teachings of The Twelve, who basically say do good deeds and solve problems on your own instead of wasting time calling on the lazy gods for aid.
 In The Twelve's backstory, they prayed to the gods to cure a town of plague, but the gods did not respond, so they instead managed to cure it on their own.

 FBI Special Agent Randal feels considers God to be malevolent and this world to be Hell in Queen of Wands by John Ringo.

 In Dragonlance, there are three main gods: Paladine the God of Good, Gilean the God of Neutrality, and Takhisis the God of Evil as well as several lesser gods of similar alignments.
 A person can choose to worship any of these gods but the law demanding Balance Between Good and Evil states that all three main gods must be represented in each temple.

 In A Song of Ice and Fire, Stannis Baratheon tells his adviser Davos Seaworth that he stopped believing in gods the day his father Steffon died in a storm at sea.
-Stannis appears to have 'converted' just for that red poontang.
+Stannis appears to have 'converted' for the effectiveness of Melisandre's powers.